objectionary/lints/src/main/resources/org/eolang/motives/errors/incorrect-number-of-attributes.md

-# Incorrect Number Of Attributes
+# Incorrect number of attributes

 The number of provided attributes to the object should match with the number of its declared attributes.